-I take the money out once a year and put it into the HSA account I prefer for better interest rate and better investment options.
+I take the money out once a year and put it into the HSA account I prefer for a better interest rate and better investment options.
 Here’s how I did it.
-Hopefully it will be helpful to others looking to do the same.
+If you are looking for a better HSA, see Best HSA Provider for Investing HSA Money.

-1. I logged on to the website of my employer’s HSA provider.
-I requested a transfer of the entire balance to my personal checking account.
-This does not close the account.
-If you don’t want this account any more, you can call and close the account after the rollover is done.
+I logged on to the website of my employer’s HSA provider.
+I requested a withdrawal to my personal checking account.
+Leave a few dollars behind if you don’t want them to close the account.
+If you don’t want this account anymore, you can withdraw everything and call to close the account after the rollover is done.

 That was it.
 If you have a checkbook for the current HSA, you can also write a check and send it to the new HSA together with the rollover contribution form.

 The amount rolled over isn’t taxable.
 You can do this DIY rollover only once every rolling 12-month period.
 The clock starts on the date you take the money out of an HSA, not January 1.
 You have 60 days to deposit it to a new HSA.